-Except for the movable aerodynamic devices, movable bodywork parts/elements are forbidden when the car is in motion.
+Movable and/or deformable bodywork parts/elements are forbidden when the car is in motion.

 Any system operated automatically and/or controlled by the driver to modify any airflow when the car is in motion is forbidden, unless explicitly authorized by the present regulations.